-University World News refers to World Bank reports about the fast growth rate of several African economies.
+University World News, in its latest article, refers to World Bank reports about the fast growth rate of several African economies.
 As a result, the middle class on the continent is expanding.
 Millions of parents in Africa now can and want to support their children through university.
 Yet, traditional brick and mortar universities are slow to develop, so there are not enough new places to satisfy demand.
 Of course, the obvious alternative is online learning.
-The question is, can online learning build a capable, qualified work force in Africa, to drive the growth and development of the continent?
+The question is, can online learning build a capable, qualified workforce in Africa, to drive the growth and development of the continent?

 Modern technology offers solutions